lo-maxwell/react-virtual-garden/blog.md

   * Client loads returned objects into memory and propagates to contexts
   * Added auth wrappers around most api calls
   * On login, loads the user's garden from database
+  * On logout, unloads the garden ?
+    * Garden/store/user shouldn't be visible while logged out anyways, it should redirect to login
+    * Unless in guest mode

 TODO:

+User page no longer allows create/save/fetch, we automatically create on account register with firebase, save whenever an action is performed, fetch on login; add a debug force fetch option

+Top right icon for user + username, clicking on it gives log out option

+On garden page, user and inventory can be expanded/hidden

+Design home page and login page

+Admin panel

 Validate garden bounds for plant/harvest